Life As a Billing, Cost, and Rate Clerk

-These are the skills Billing, Cost, and Rate Clerks say are the most useful in their careers:
+Below is a list of the skills most Billing, Cost, and Rate Clerks say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.